Running your own business sometimes seems to be a series of successes followed by setbacks.

 You may be able to claim tax allowances

-You may be able to get tax relief called capital allowances on buying certain kinds of equipment and machinery.
+You may be able to get tax relief through capital allowances on buying certain kinds of equipment and machinery.

-If your business carries out a lot of research and development, you may be able to claim tax relief on some of the expense of that.
+If your business is involved in any type of innovation, or carries out some form of research and development, you may be able to claim tax relief with R&D Tax Relief.

-Finally, it may be worth looking at whether you want to reduce your Corporation Tax bill at all.
-If you want to take a lot of money out of your business, it may be more cost efficient to take a share of the profits, rather than draw a salary.
+Finally, it may be worth looking at whether you want to reduce your corporation tax bill at all.
+If you want to take a lot of money out of your business, it may be more tax efficient to take a share of the profits, rather than draw a salary.

 Shareholders in the company can draw a dividend – their part of the profits.
 You may have to pay income tax on that dividend, but overall you might be slightly better off as you won’t have to pay National Insurance contributions on it.